Freiling87/CCU/CCU/Scratchpad.md

 Note that the Header tiers are extended by one in Scratchpad, so you'll need to adjust those.
 ###				Object Variable List
 Vendor Cart mechanics note
+###				Appearance
+There are a *lot* of traits in this category, grouped into the following:

+- Appearance
+- Facial Hair
+- Hair Color
+- Hair Color Group
+- Hairstyle
+- Hairstyle Group
+- Skin Color
+- Skin Color Group

+The "Group," uh... groups... have multiple entries.
+"Long hairstyles," "Punk hairstyles," you get it, you're smart.
+These are just offered as a quicker way to customize appearance without having to do it granularly.

+All selections are thrown into a random pool.
+When the NPC is generated, it pulls a random selection from this pool for its appearance.
+They are compatible, so you could add Mohawk as well as Punk Styles if you want to slightly weight the pool, but you won't have a ton of control over that.

 ###				Hire Duration

 |Trait												|Effect													|
 |:--------------------------------------------------|:------------------------------------------------------|
 |Permanent Hire										|- Offers to hire at 8x the normal cost, with infinite uses of Expert ability.
 |Permanent Hire Only								|- As Permanent Hire, but removes original one-time hire option.

 ###				Merchant Stock
 Traits in this category are multiplicative.